aws-samples/amazon-comprehend-medical-fhir-integration/lab2.md

     ```

-    **Note: In case your ID token is expired, run the below commands to reset the token.**
+    **Note: Run the below two commands ONLY if you get an expired token error.
+It will reset the auth token and you can try the curl request again after that.**

     >```
     >NEW_ID_TOKEN="$(python ~/environment/amazon-comprehend-medical-fhir-integration/resources/init-auth.py $CLIENT_ID)"